2020 exhibition at the CHO

 July 26- August 22, 2018

-This past winter, Orleans was again reminded how nature can change our coastline as Beston’s The Outermost House taught us 90 years ago.
-The Historical Society has been saving photographic and physical evidence of these changes, but the Addison Gallery’s artists are recording the soul and beauty of these changes.
+In harsh winters, Orleans is reminded how nature can change our coastline as Beston’s The Outermost House taught us 90 years ago.
+The CHO has been saving photographic and physical evidence of these changes, but the Addison Gallery’s artists are recording the soul and beauty of these changes.
 We are excited to be working on this exhibit with Helen Addison.
 Our mission is to bring history and culture to Orleans and this involves finding different ways to look at the heritage of this wonderful town.
 Since its beginning, the Addison Gallery has had a solid record of showing how these historical landscapes are being seen by today's artists.
 We are looking forward to this fresh perspective and the beginning of a great partnership.

 Afternoon Curl | pastel | Amy Sanders